saturnboy/gen-art-workshop/part3/README.md

 };
 ```

-Next, specify any contract parameters in `params.json`:
+Next, specify the contract parameters in `params.json`, for our contract we specify the `initialOwner`:

 ```json
 {